Skip to main content

 Quick tour of the Scribe Hub

-The first page you see when you log into your Scribe Hub is your products page.
+The first page you see when you log into your Scribe Hub is your Products page.

 Products page

-The products page shows you your products along with some basic information: How many subscribers have you added to this product, when the latest version of it was created (the last pipeline run), how many components were identified in the project, if the source code integrity was verified or not, how many high (or higher) vulnerabilities were identified, and how the project stands in terms of compliance to the SSDF and SLSA frameworks.
+The Products page shows you your products along with some basic information: How many subscribers have you added to this product, when the latest version of it was created (the last pipeline run), how many components were identified in the project, if the source code integrity was verified or not, how many high (or higher) vulnerabilities were identified, and how the project stands in terms of compliance to the SSDF and SLSA frameworks.

 Clicking on a product will show you all the product's builds and their information: